VATSIM-UK/UK-Sector-File/.github/Compiler Guide.md

 Various flags may be specified to the compiler to change its behaviour.
 Add them to the end of the command to use them (e.g. `./cli-windows-x64 --config-file compiler.config.json --validate`)

 - `--validate` - the compiler will just validate the input files and will not output a completed sector file
-- `--no-wait` - the compiler will not display the 'Press any key to exit message' after it has run and will instead just exit
+- `--no-wait` - the compiler will not display the 'Press any key to exit' message after it has run and will instead just exit
 - `--check-config` - the compiler will just check that the config file provided is in the correct format

 Other flags can be found in the README on the [Compiler GitHub repository](https://github.com/VATSIM-UK/sector-file-compiler).